tivt2/bilbo-loggings/README.md

 ### Loggings

 UI and monitoring part of the system, it will serve a localhost port with html to display information and data of the log files, a basic monitoring tool for the logs produces by bilbo, where it will have live tail monitoring as well as being able to provide stats about the client program overall.

+## TODO

+- study more of node.js streams
+- logger is just a pipeline disposing logs into the stream of a separated process(responsible to write to log file) where they communicate via UNIX socket.
+- the writer process process data via a pipeline, accumulating logs into batches and processing them when a batch of 'n' elements is made or when a batch timout is reached
+- the same process has the ability to open a http local server to serve real time analytics of the data